Woprok/CatchTheMonster/README.md

 }
 ```
 ### Dev Short Documentation
 See CatchTheMonster_Diagram.png (simplified mix between component & connector and decomposition viewpoints) and source code...
 Client - Server application that uses GRPC for communication.
 Webclient - Server uses Flask for communication
 Cloud is part of Google Cloud Services...

 Short test apps are localed it tests and should be used for extended debuging of smaller parts of whole software...

 configuration_provider.py -> handles loading configuration.
 client_manager.py -> holds all components of client and provides simple voice capture and sending to server logic.
 server_manager.py -> holds all components of server.
 cloud_manager.py -> handles google api communication for transcribe and translate.

 grpc_*_services.py -> holds specific code for services.

 catch_game.py -> holds all game logic and entity definitions.
 All entities are derived from class Tile.
 Creature Tile is interface for creatures.
 Labyrinth class is responsible for all game logic calls.

 game_state_manager.py -> holds all responsibility on server for managing the game and preventing race conditions...

 audio_capturer.py -> simple use of pyAudio for recording microphone input.

 web_service.py -> simple service that ask for current game state.

 execute_client, execute_server -> program starting points

+### User Documentation
+Run Server (create certificate and google cloud account (get project_id and account credentials in form of account.json)), Webclient (open webpage with server ip), Client

+Client will ask for username, type something...
+Client will ask for emoji, leave empty or type emoji if your terminal can handle it (https://unicode.org/emoji/charts/full-emoji-list.html)
+Then use following commands to move your avatar around the map:
+Move type (one): climb, fly, walk, swim
+Move direction (one or two): up, down, left, right
+Now go fetch me some monsters by going one cell within them.

+### Map Documentation
+Initialize map of labyrinth from the file
+File structure is:
+    Width == x
+    Height == y
+    Land_Mobs_Spawn_Count
+    Water_Mobs_Spawn_Count
+    Fly_Mobs_Spawn_Count
+    x * y map plan with symbols:
+        X (Border around the map)
+        O (Obstacle for land and water mobs)
+        S (Obstacle for fly mob)
+        W (Water)
+        . (or any other symbol that is not registred is free land)